jeffgeiger/centos-pupy/README.md

 # To expose multiple ports on your container, add multiple instances of the "-p" argument:
 ... -p $HOSTIP:$HOSTPORT:$CONTAINERPORT -p $HOSTIP:$HOSTPORT:$CONTAINERPORT ...

+# Run the various pupy commands prefaced with xvfb-run, like so:
+xvfb-run python pupy/pupysh.py

 ```